Sydney-Informatics-Hub/dgx-cluster-onboarding-guide/notebooks/data_transfer.md

 After you execute this command, you will be prompted for the password associated with your unikey to establish a connection to RDS.

-To copy data from the DGX to RDS, reverse the order of source and destination in the above command:
+To copy data from the GPU cluster to RDS, reverse the order of source and destination in the above command:

 ```bash
 rsync -rlctP <pvc_mount_point>/<path_to_pvc_data> <your_unikey>@research-data-int.sydney.edu.au:/rds/PRJ-<rds_project>/<path_to_project_data>